alok1974/scntocResManager/readme.txt

 To Run:

 Manually:
-Run the file ../run.py
+Run the file ../run.pyw

-Programatically (in your scripts or modules): from scenetocResManager import mainWindow mainWindow.run()
+Programatically (in your scripts or modules): from scenetocResManager.gui import mainWindow mainWindow.run()

 -----------------------------------------------------------------------------------------------------